 In this short post, I’m going to share my early impressions and my experience so far.

-Please make sure you also read my recent update at the end of the post.
+Please make sure you also read my January 2020 update at the end of the post.

 Why I added Monethera and Wisefund